walid1921/GroomGrid/README.md

 # GroomGrid

-GroomGrid is an internal task management application designed to manage all aspects of a barbershop, including services, bookings (organizing appointments), and clients (check-in and check-out).
+GroomGrid is an internal task management application designed to manage all aspects of a cleaning company, including services, bookings (organizing appointments), and clients (check-in and check-out).

 ## 📹 Video